gianwario/CADOCS/README.md

     CSDETECTOR_URL_GETSMELLS = YOUR_NGROK_URL/csDetector/getSmells
     CSDETECTOR_URL_UPLOADS = YOUR_NGROK_URL/csDetector/uploads/
   ```
+  - Within your IDE (or through command line if you feel more comfortable), make sure that the environment used to execute the tool is the one you created in the Step 1
-  - Activate the python environment created for the CADOCS project and run the module *slack_api_connection.py*
+  - With the environment activated, run the module *slack_api_connection.py*

 - Step 3: Execution of the helper modules
   - Execute the NLU web service (please refer to the CADOCS_NLU project)